Advanced-Observability/dxagent/README.md

   *has to* be set.

 * `kpi.csv`
-   An list of vendor-independant KPIs.
+   A list of vendor-independant KPIs.

 * `fields.csv`
    An informative list of vendor-specific monitored fields.